-This turmeric brown rice recipe with lemon combines the delicious flavors of the popular Indian lemon rice with healthier brown rice and vegetables.
-Learn how to spice up brown rice with simple ingredients.
+This lemon turmeric rice recipe combines the delicious flavors of the popular South Indian lemon rice with healthier brown rice and added vegetables.

 About this recipe